-If you would like to know if medical marijuana (MMJ) is right for you, schedule an exam with one of our Maryland marijuana doctors.
+If you would like to know if medical marijuana (MMJ) is right for you, schedule an exam with one of our Maryland or Delaware marijuana doctors.

 There have been several studies which seem to indicate that medical marijuana has positive effects on those who suffer from migraines.
 Taken in pill, liquid oil, or vape form, marijuana is reportedly more effective than over the counter (OTC) migraine medicines.
 To understand how this could be the case let us first look at what a migraine is.

 Generally, a migraine is a debilitating disorder most characterized by a pulsating headache often accompanied by a great variety of other symptoms such as sensory disturbances and nausea.
 Although the exact causes of migraines are not known, there are several theories about what may cause them.
 One idea is that changes in the brainstem and its interactions with the trigeminal nerve, a major pain pathway, might be involved.
 Another thought is that imbalances in brain chemicals — including serotonin, which helps regulate pain in your nervous system may be the cause.

 How Can Maryland And Delaware Medical Marijuana Ease The Pain?